forderud/QtMSIX/README.md

 Disclaimer: The author is new to MSIX packaging, so it might not be done according to "best practice".

+## Prerequisites
+* Visual Studio 2019 or 2022 with the following workloads installed:
+  - Desktop development with C++
+  - Universal Windows Platform development
+* Qt SDK
+* CMake

 ## Steps to reproduce
 Build and startup tests: